Debunking five KiwiSaver misconceptions

 “I’m too old to start now”

-No matter what stage you’re at in life, it may still be worth it to contribute to your KiwiSaver.
+No matter what stage you’re at in life, it may still be worth it to contribute to your KiwiSaver investment.
 For example, even if you start later in life, you may still take advantage of employer contributions (if you’re employed) and annual Government contributions, on top of your own contributions and with the added benefit of compounding interest.
 Plus, you can keep your money invested even if you’re over 65.

 “I could lose money”

 KiwiSaver is an investment vehicle, so fluctuations in your account balance are to be expected.
 Markets go up and down, and there’s a chance you may lose some amount.
-However, over the long term, your KiwiSaver balance is likely to grow – and you’re in it for the long haul.
+However, over the long term, your KiwiSaver investment balance is likely to grow – and you’re in it for the long haul.
 As we said, it’s important to choose a fund with a level of risk that’s appropriate for your risk profile and for your investment horizon.
-Reviewing these settings on a regular basis is also crucial, so we welcome you to get in touch if you’d like to make sure your KiwiSaver is keeping up with your life.
+Reviewing these settings on a regular basis is also crucial, so we welcome you to get in touch if you’d like to make sure your KiwiSaver investment is keeping up with your life.

 Need help?
 Get in touch

 KiwiSaver can be helpful for some important milestones in life, namely saving for retirement and buying your first home.
-Whether you’re considering joining for the first time, or would like to make the most of your existing KiwiSaver funds, please don’t hesitate to contact us.
+Whether you’re considering joining for the first time, or would like to make the most of your existing KiwiSaver savings, please don’t hesitate to contact us.
 We’re here to help, with quality advice.

 Disclaimer: Please note that the content provided in this article is intended as an overview and as general information only.
 While care is taken to ensure accuracy and reliability, the information provided is subject to continuous change and may not reflect current developments or address your situation.
 Before making any decisions based on the information provided in this article, please use your discretion and seek independent guidance.